Tom Kerrisk

 Tom Kerrisk is an Irish actor.
-He is known for playing Éamon in the Irish language folk horror feature An Taibhse (also titled The Ghost).
+He is known for his performances in a number of independent films by John Farrelly, including as one of the two lead characters in the Irish language folk horror feature An Taibhse (also titled The Ghost).

 Early life

 Kerrisk was born and raised in County Clare, Ireland.
+He began acting in his school days.